 Direct Entry requirement (required A-level result) to study Shipping and Maritime Technology

 Two ‘A’ level passes in Mathematics, Physics/Chemistry, Economics and Upper credit OD/HND in Maritime Technology Engineering

 List of Universities offering Shipping and Maritime Technology in Nigeria

 - The Federal University of Technology, Owerri (FUTO) (Maritime Management Technology)

 Shipping and Maritime Technology is how many years course and under which faculty?

 Depending on your mode of entry, Shipping and Maritime Technology is a three to four years course in Nigeria.
-According to JAMB, Shipping and Maritime Technology is under Faculty of Agriculture but may be under a different faculty in some universities.
+According to JAMB, Shipping and Maritime Technology is under the Faculty of Engineering but may be under a different faculty in some universities.